Reformulation of Einstein equations in the Fully Constrained Formulation: local-uniqueness, post-Newtonian expansion and initial data: Reformulation of the equations

 Many of the manipulations in this section have in mind the PNEs of the variables we are considering.
 This means an expansion of the variables in powers of $1/c$, valid in the approximation of weak gravity and small velocities of the sources.
 Post-Newtonian hydrodynamics has been considered by a number of authors in the past \citep{blanchet1990post,Asada1996,Barausse2013}.
 To the leading order, the PNE of the metric variables we are manipulating can be deduced from \cite{blanchet1990post}, and are listed below:

 where $U$ is the Newtonian potential.

+In light of the previous considerations regarding post-Newtonian orders~\eqref{eq:pNorders}, we reformulate the earlier version of the FCF formulation presented in~\cite{cordero2009improved}, aiming to improve numerical accuracy.

-We introduce now a new vector field, with the goal of simplifying, at least partially, our equations:
+For example, Equation~\eqref{eq:hold} motivates the introduction of a new variable involving $\beta^i$ and $X^i$, both of order $\OO(c^{-3})$. $(L\beta)^{ij}$ is the leading term in the first source terms of Equation~\eqref{eq:hold}, while $2N\psi^{-6}(LX)^{ij}$ is the leading term in the last source terms of Equation~\eqref{eq:hold}.
+Accordingly, we introduce a new vector field with the goal of simplifying, at least partially, this equation:

-The post-Newtonian order of this vector is $V^i=\OO(c^{-5})$.
-This order is justified later in this section.
+It turns out that the post-Newtonian order of this vector is $V^i=\OO(c^{-5})$, as it will be justified later in this section.
+Dealing with $V^i$ instead of $\beta^i$ we expect to solve the spacetime metric more accurately in those cases or regions where the post-Newtonian approximation is valid.
 Once $X^i$, $\psi$, $N$ and $V^i$ are known, the shift vector $\beta^i$ can be directly computed from the previous definition for $V^i$ (no need to solve the elliptical equation for $\beta^i$ anymore).
 The equation most positively affected by this new auxiliary variable is the evolution equation for the $h^{ij}$ tensor, which, in terms of the new variables, reads:

-It turns out that, after the introduction of $V^i$, this equation has been slightly simplified and, more importantly, has balanced post-Newtonian orders in both sides of the equation, which are now both $\OO (c^{-5})$.
+After the introduction of $V^i$, this equation has been slightly simplified and, more importantly, has balanced post-Newtonian orders in both sides of the equation, which are now both $\OO (c^{-5})$.
 The previous version of this equation, Eq.~\eqref{eq:hold}, had $\OO (c^{-5})$ at the left hand side, while the individual terms on the right hand side were $\OO (c^{-3})$.
 Of course, in the previous version, terms of order $\OO (c^{-3})$ must theoretically cancel out to become $\OO (c^{-5})$, but this may not always happen numerically.
 With the introduction of the new vector $V^i$, we avoid this potential numerical issue.